-- Ground tents vary in price from an inexpensive Ozark Trail 3-Person Camping Dome Tent for $25 to over $1000 for specialty tents that are for mountaineering, backpacking, or large capacity tents.
+- Ground tents vary in price from an inexpensive Ozark Trail 3-Person Camping Dome Tent for $35 to over $1000 for specialty tents that are for mountaineering, backpacking, or large-capacity tents.

 Altitude and Safety

 I love my ground tent.
-But let’s face it, there are spots on our planet that I would never sleep in a ground tent.
+But let’s face it, there are spots on our planet where I would never sleep in a ground tent.
 Two creatures that I’d get high up to avoid are snakes and crocodiles… Well, alligators too.
-Roof-top tents can get you up and away from these and other critters.
+Roof top tents can get you up and away from these and other critters.

-The altitude of a roof-top tent provides safety from critters while at the same time presenting a safety hazard.
-Though I’d imagine exceedingly rare, I’ve come across people who have fallen out of a roof-top tent.
+The altitude of a roof top tent provides safety from critters while at the same time presenting a safety hazard.
+Though I’d imagine it exceedingly rare, I’ve come across people who have fallen out of a roof top tent.
 What’s more common are mishaps on the ladder in the night.

 You still have to set up your sleeping arrangements in the ground tent.
 Inflate mattress pads, cots, roll out sleeping bags, and whatever else you do to prepare your ground tent which might include some sort of floor insulation and a boot tray to keep dirt from spreading around the tent.